 Check out some of the best colorful vegetables you can grow here!

 The plant forms a rosette in shades of red, yellow, white, pink, and orange, with emerging bracts that form a unique, funnel-like shape.
 It’s an epiphyte, growing on other trees in the wild, but you can also grow it in pots indoors.

 You can find both flowering and foliage specimens of vriesea, among which flowering types are more popular.
 The flowers are tiny, but its the colorful and slightly flat flower bracts that steal the show.
 They are perfect for office desks and shelf tops, as they don’t take up much space.
 Take a look at some of the best office plants here!

-Unlike the other bromeliad type in the list on the list, neoregelia doesn’t have tall flowering bracts.
+Unlike the other bromeliad type in the list, neoregelia doesn’t have tall flowering bracts.
 It makes up for it with stunning foliage.
 It’s somewhat cold hardy compared to the other bromeliads and comes in red, pink, orange, and purple colors, making it one of the best bromeliad types to grow!

 Did you know that the famous pineapples that you eat belong to the bromeliad family?
 We bet not!
 It is one of the most popular bromeliads of a dwarf variety, having waxy green leaves with spines on the sides.
 As it comes with juicy fruit, you must add ananas to your list of must grow houseplants!

-Check out our article on growing pineapple indoors here!
+Know everything on growing pineapple indoors here!

-To know more about cute plants, you can grow indoors, click here!
+To know more about cute plants you can grow indoors, click here!

 It is named after Gustave Billberg, a Swedish botanist.
 Its foliage is bushy and erect, with tubular flowers emerging from bright pink bracts, hanging like pendants on a fine stem.
 They come in shades of pink, blue, green, and yellow.
 Keep the plant in natural light and allow the topsoil to get dry between watering.